+We now look to the results of the models that incorporate demographic data alongside audio features.
+The results of these models can be seen in Table~\ref{tab:05DemographicResults}.
+When comparing these results to those of the models that use audio features alone we see an improvement for all models.

-When demographics are used alongside voice for classification, OpenSmile performs best across all three algorithms for the holdout test set.
-On the external test set, OpenSmile performed best for MLP and logistic regression, while MFCC was best for SVM.
-It can be seen in Figure \ref{fig:CompareDatasets} that the audio features used had more of an effect on performance than the algorithm used with OpenSmile consistently outperforming FeatureStates and MFCC when combined with patient demographics.
+OpenSMILE performs best across all three algorithms for the holdout test set.
+However, on the external test set, while OpenSMILE performed best for MLP and logistic regression, MFCC was best for SVM.

-The classifiers perform worse on the external test data than the holdout data.
-This is expected due to several differences between the datasets, including recording devices, recording environments, recording lengths, and demographics.
-The two datasets were also collected in different countries, so the speakers' accents may have an effect, although this is limited by using the elongated vowel task.
-The benign groups also include different pathologies.
-It is difficult to disentangle these differences to understand what the leading cause of the performance reduction is or whether all of these factors have an effect.
+The best model using audio features and demographic data is the logistic regression with OpenSMILE features.
+This achieves a balanced accuracy of 79.7\%, sensitivity of 88.0\%, specificity of 71.5\%, and AUROC of 83.6\% on the FEMH holdout test set.
+On the external SVD test set a balanced accuracy of 74.7\%, sensitivity of 84.2\%, specificity of 65.2\%, and AUROC of 77.7\% is achieved.

+When comparing the best model using audio features only and the best model using audio features and demographic data, an increase of 10.6\% balanced accuracy is seen when demographic data is incorporated.
+This improvement is unsurprising due to the significantly different demographics seen between the classes for the two datasets.
+This difference in demographics between the benign and malignant patients is representative of what would be expected in real-world applications.
+This may however, cause problems with regards to the fairness of the models as the classifiers may have an over-reliance on demographic data.
+This would mean that any patient outside of the demographic majority (i.e. male over the age of 50) would not be classified as having a malignant pathology regardless of their voice recording.

+In order to understand the robustness of the classifiers we can compare the performance of the models on the holdout FEMH test set and external SVD test set.